 Exit Capacity

-The right to offtake a quantity of gas into the NTS at an Exit Point, as defined in the Licence and UNC TPD Section B.
+The right to offtake a quantity of gas into the NTS at an exit point, as defined in the Licence and UNC TPD Section B.

 Exit Capacity Release (ExCR) Methodology Statement

-The Exit Capacity Release Methodology Statement is produced in accordance with Special Conditions 9A and 9B of the Licence.
-This document describes the methodology that National Grid employs for the release of all exit capacity, i.e. incremental and existing system exit capacity, including capacity release at Interconnection Points.
+A document produced in accordance with Special Conditions 9A and 9B of the Licence.
+This document describes the methodology that we employ for the release of all exit capacity, i.e. incremental and existing system exit capacity, including capacity release at interconnection points.

 Exit Capacity Substitution and Revision (ExCS) Methodology Statement

-The Exit Capacity Substitution and Revision Methodology Statement is produced in accordance with Special Condition 9A of the Licence.
-This document describes the methodology that National Grid will utilise to determine proposals for:
+A document produced in accordance with Special Condition 9A of the Licence.
+This document describes the methodology that we will utilise to determine proposals for:

-the substitution of NTS exit baseline capacity from one NTS Exit Point to another where demand for exit capacity exceeds existing obligated quantities; and/or
+the substitution of NTS exit baseline capacity from one NTS Exit Point to another where demand for exit capacity exceeds existing obligated quantities